-The Wyss Institute for Biologically Inspired Engineering at Harvard University invites applications for a postdoctoral fellow position, co-hosted by the ‘Bioinspired Therapeutics’ and ‘Synthetic Biology’ platforms.
+The Wyss Institute for Biologically Inspired Engineering at Harvard University invites applications for a postdoctoral fellow position, co-hosted by the ‘Bioinspired Therapeutics and Diagnostics’ and ‘Synthetic Biology’ platforms.

 Project overview: The superior density and durability of DNA, along with the lack of technological obsolescence, makes it a compelling medium for storing the exponentially growing volume of digital data.
 We are developing next-generation DNA synthesis processes which could challenge traditional chemical methods and be suitable for large-scale DNA-based data archives.